 Science & Math Education in ACTION

-you!
-If you are currently attending another institution and plan to
+NOTE: If you are currently attending another institution and

-transfer to BGSU, you may apply to ACTION as a rising sophomore.
+plan to transfer to BGSU, you may apply to ACTION as a rising

 Our goal is to increase the number of science and mathematics education graduates and to improve their effectiveness at teaching these subjects.
 In order to achieve this, the ACTION Program has received Choose Ohio First grant funding from the Ohio Department of Higher Education to provide: